deepakjacob/rumblocks/README.md

 done
 ```

-Using `dwmblocks` allows you to divide the status bar into multiple blocks, each of
+The `dwmblocks` allows you to divide the status bar into multiple blocks, each of
 which can be updated at its own interval.

 ## Why `rumblocks`?

-Vanilla `dwmblocks` block execution is sequential which may lead to a freeze.
+Vanilla `dwmblocks` block execution is sequential.
 With `rumblocks`, executes blocks in a aynchronous non-blocking manner.

 ## Installation